Why should you trust the information on this web page?

 Most programs will expect that you have these qualities:

-When volunteering, you need to be prepared to be bored, to be stressed, to be doing activities that aren't really all that interesting, etc. Do you have those qualities?
-What might you need to work on before volunteering?
+When volunteering, you need to be prepared to be bored, to be stressed, to be doing activities that aren't really all that interesting, etc. Are you prepared for that?
+Will you get frustrated easily if you are bored for "too long"?
+If you are confused, do you ask questions or get frustrated?
+What might you need to work on about yourself before volunteering, so that you have a pleasant, worthwhile experience?

 Why can't I just walk in and start volunteering?